Raggaer/respoe/README.md

 ```

 You can then use this as a library for developing tools related to the Path of Exile website and APIs, forum or the trade site.
-You can automate the reading of forums, gather <a rel="next" href="https://www.playerauctions.com/path-of-exile-items/currency/">currency</a> prices or gather ladder information.
+You can automate the reading of forums, gather <a rel="dofollow" href="https://www.playerauctions.com/path-of-exile-items/currency/">currency</a> prices or gather ladder information.

 ## Features